 The HEF aims to reduce disparities and to improve health equity among our at-risk population.
 Examples of HEF-supported programs include those that prevent diseases (e.g. obesity, diabetes, heart disease, oral diseases) linked to consumption of sugary beverages; increase access to healthy food and clean water; expand health services and wellness programs; and more.
-Since the tax went into effect on July 1, 2017, the city has awarded or allocated more than $2.3 million for health equity programs.
+Since the tax went into effect on July 1, 2017, the city has awarded or allocated nearly $14 million for health equity programs.

 For More Information